-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Cypress Hills Resource Corp. (the "Corporation") will be held at Suite 1703, 595 Burrard Street, Vancouver, British Columbia on Friday, June 15, 2018 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Cypress Hills Resource Corp. (the "Corporation") will be held at Suite 1703, 595 Burrard Street, Vancouver, British Columbia on Wednesday, June 16, 2021 at 9:30 a.m.
 (Vancouver time), for the following:

-- 1. To receive and consider the audited financial statements of the Corporation for the year ended December 31, 2017 together with the auditor's report thereon. - 2.
-To fix the number of directors to be elected at the Meeting at four (4). - 3.
-To elect the board of directors of the Corporation (the "Board") for the ensuing year. - 4.
-To appoint Davidson & Company LLP, Chartered Professional Accountants, as auditor's of the Corporation for the ensuing year, at a remuneration to be fixed by the Board. - 5.
-To consider, and if thought advisable, approve, with or without variation, an ordinary resolution approving the Corporation's stock option plan for the ensuing year. - 6.
-To consider, and if thought advisable, approve, with or without variation, a special resolution, the full text of which is set forth in the accompanying management information circular prepared for the purposes of the Meeting (the "Circular"), authorizing the change of name of the Corporation to "Tanner Ventures Inc." or such other name as the Board, in their sole discretion and subject to applicable regulatory approval, determines to be appropriate. - 7.
-To consider, and if thought advisable, approve, with or without variation, a special resolution the full text of which is set forth in the Circular approving an amendment to the Corporation's articles of incorporation to consolidate the issued and outstanding Common Shares on the basis of one (1) post- consolidation Common Share for up to every five (5) pre-consolidation Common Shares. - 8.
+- 1. To receive and consider the audited financial statements of the Corporation for the year ended December 31, 2020 together with the auditor's report thereon. - 2.
+To fix the number of directors to be elected at the Meeting at five (5).
+See "Fixing Number of Directors" in the Circular (as defined below). - 3.
+To elect the board of directors of the Corporation (the "Board") for the ensuing year.
+See "Election of Directors" in the Circular. - 4.
+To appoint Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation for the ensuing year, at a remuneration to be fixed by the Board.
+See "Appointment of Auditor" in the Circular. - 5.
+To consider, and if thought advisable, approve, with or without variation, an ordinary resolution approving the Corporation's stock option plan for the ensuing year.
+See "Approval of Stock Option Plan" in the Circular. - 6.
 To transact such other business as may properly come before the Meeting or any adjournment(s) or postponement thereof.

-The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the Circular accompanying this Notice of Annual and Special Meeting.
+The details of all matters proposed to be put before Shareholders at the Meeting are set forth in the management information circular dated May 4, 2021 prepared for the purposes of this Meeting (the "Circular").

-If you are unable to attend the Meeting in person we request that you date, sign and return the form of proxy to the Corporation's transfer agent, Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, Ontario, M5J 2Y1Attention: Proxy Department, not less than 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) prior to the time set for the Meeting or any adjournment of the Meeting.
+If you are unable to attend the Meeting in person we request that you date, sign and return the accompanying form of proxy ("Proxy") to the Corporation's transfer agent, Computershare Trust Company of Canada, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1 Attention: Proxy Department, not less than 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of British Columbia) prior to the time set for the Meeting or any adjournment of the Meeting.